btcpayserver/btcpayserver-doc/docs/README.md

 ### How is it different

-BTCPay is code, not a company.
+BTCPay Server is code, not a company.
 There is no third-party between a merchant and a customer.
 Merchant is always in full control of the funds.
 There are no processing or subscription fees.
 BTCPay Server is free to use and completely open-source, so developers or security auditors can always inspect the quality of the code.

 [![BTCPay Server Simply Explained](https://img.youtube.com/vi/dbX6qWZlxOw/mqdefault.jpg)](https://www.youtube.com/watch?v=dbX6qWZlxOw "BTCPay Server Simply Explained")